Content updated June 11, 2018

 On the month that the change is made from the monthly method to a look-back measurement, you must have determined eligibility effective that month.

-Need ACA tracking software that supports both measurement methods?
+Need ACA tracking software that supports variable-hour tracking?

 Integrity Data’s publications and presentations are intended to provide current and accurate information about the subject matter covered.
 They are designed to introduce employers to the IRS reporting requirements of the Affordable Care Act as of the date published.